korahhagrees-tech/seedify-backend/API_DOCUMENTATION_UPDATED.md

 **Note:**
 - List view focuses on essential data only
-- `ecosystemProjects`, `wayOfFlowersData`, and `story` are NOT included in list view to keep response lightweight
+- Beneficiaries, wayOfFlowersData, and story are NOT included to keep response lightweight
-- Full detail view (`/seeds/:id`) includes these fields but they may be empty/null as they're not from the contract
+- Use `/seeds/:id` for full detail view

 ### 4. Get Seed By ID
 **GET** `/seeds/:id`

+**Description:** Returns complete seed data including beneficiaries with enriched project information.

 **Response:**
 ```json